ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/sesprofiledata.md

 # SesProfileData

-This Field Type stores [`CustomerProfileData`] in the User content type.
+This field type stores [`CustomerProfileData`] in the User content type.

 `CustomerProfileData` must be stored as a serialized string in base64 format, because it's impossible to store special HTML characters (`<`,`>`, `""`,`''`, `&`) in a text or text area field.